palvarezc/b-decay-unbinned-machine-fit/README.md

 * Tune the optimizer better to improve fitting performance and quality.
 * Add background.
 Will need B-meson mass term in PDF, a background event generator composed of polynomials, and fitting based on nuisance parameters for those polynomials.

+Potential cleanups:

+* Change [q_test_statistic.py](./bin/q_test_statistic.py) to output a CSV file instead of a txt file that contains all S-wave coefficients and nlls as well as the Q statistics
+* Combine plotters into single script